TimothyYe/vim-tips-web/README.md

 [![Build Status](https://drone.io/github.com/TimothyYe/vim-tips-web/status.png)](https://drone.io/github.com/TimothyYe/vim-tips-web/latest)

+[Vim-tips.com](http://vim-tips.com) is a site powered by rails.

-Source code for vim-tips.com, rewritten by golang.
+Now it will be rewritten by golang.

+This project is ongoing...